 SHOOWA

-is an independent audiovisual production company.
-It was born of a clear need: to create a production space where diasporic, Afrodescendant and cultural narratives are neither filtered, nor watered down, nor peripheral - but central, assumed, exploratory.
+SHOOWA is an independent audiovisual production company.
+It was founded to address a clear need: to create a production space where stories of the diaspora, stories of people of African descent, and cultural narratives are neither filtered, watered down, nor marginalized—but rather central, unapologetic, and exploratory.

 Shoowa2